vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 who is panktipāvana, 767-768.
 Brāhmaṇas (see 'agriculturo', 'money

-lending', 'gifts', 'veda'): b. accumulating wealth lose high status of brābmaṇya, 111 ; all b. were not and are not priests, 109; A pagtamba was against b. be coming soldiers, 122; b. as soldiers oven in very ancient times, 122 ; become degraded by giving up voda study, 108; become like sūdras by selling milk for three days, 127; classes of b., according to the wealth they possess, 111; corporal punisbment for, 140-141; corporal punishment for b. takes form of shaving the bead, 141; could maintain themselves by following a vocations of ksatriyas or vaisyas, 118-119; could in ancient times take food from any dvijati or from some sudras aven, 788-789; could take food from sudras, if in diffioulties, except for agnihotra or sacrifice, 112; des. cribed as daivā varna, 25; des cribed as gods that aro visible, 37; divided in modorn times into ton classes, each of which is further subdivided, 103; doing certain acts to be treated as sudras, 132; duty of, to study veda and its angas, 107 ; eight kinds of, des oribod by Dovala, 131; formed a
+lending', 'gifts', 'veda'): b. accumulating wealth lose high status of brābmaṇya, 111 ; all b. were not and are not priests, 109; A pagtamba was against b. be coming soldiers, 122; b. as soldiers oven in very ancient times, 122 ; become degraded by giving up voda study, 108; become like sūdras by selling milk for three days, 127; classes of b., according to the wealth they possess, 111; corporal punisbment for, 140-141; corporal punishment for b. takes form of shaving the bead, 141; could maintain themselves by following a vocations of ksatriyas or vaisyas, 118-119; could in ancient times take food from any dvijati or from some sudras aven, 788-789; could take food from sudras, if in diffioulties, except for agnihotra or sacrifice, 112; des. cribed as daivā varṇa, 25; des cribed as gods that aro visible, 37; divided in modorn times into ton classes, each of which is further subdivided, 103; doing certain acts to be treated as sudras, 132; duty of, to study veda and its angas, 107 ; eight kinds of, des oribod by Dovala, 131; formed a

 group oven in Rgvedio times, 29; founders of royal dynasties, 123 ; four peculiar attributes of, accord ing to Sat.
 Br., 37; gurus of all by the fact of birth alone, 138; have all gods in them, 135 ; higbly honoured even in early vedic times, 28, 135; hyporbolical eulogies of, 135-136 ; ideal get before b. as to gifts, 113; ideal set before b. was often roalized, 115 ; identified with Agni, 135; immunity of b. from taxation, whipping &c., 140, 143 ; invited for graddba must possess loarning and character, 117; may accopt for supporting parents, depon dants &o. gifts from any body, but not for themselves, 112 ; may learn from a ksatriya teacher in time of distress, 108; may take arms at command of king, 123; may wield arms in self-defenco or for protecting women and cows, 123; not rociting Gayatri mantra are more impure than sudras, 133 ; nine kinds of spātakı b. aro primary recipients of gifts inside the vedi, 114; not eligible for invitation at brāddhai, 130-131 ; not studying veda are like sudras, 133; not to be oited as witnesses by non-brāhmaṇas unless as attest ing witno88e8, 152; not to receive gifts from irreligious kings or other irreligious persons, 112; only b. entitled to officiate as priests, 109; persons from whom b. may not take gifts, 112-113; porson of b. beld to be very sacred, 147 ; powor of b. to deprivo deities of their status 135; privileges claimed by 138-163; punisbod with far highor fine than sadras for theft, 35n, 162 ; punished with branding and banishment for some offondes, 140-141 ; purposes for wblob b. woro created 107-108; reasons why b. are seized by Doath, 133;1292